 Then add the Post Slider to the page and customize it suitably.
 Then click Publish from the upper right corner, and you’re done with the saved template.

 And voila!
-You’re done, and you’ll see the Featured Slider come to life.
+You’re done, and you’ll see the content slider come to life.
 You’ll also see an option to edit with Gutenberg just below the dropdown menu.

 That concludes our overview of the Featured Slider.
 We hope you can now add the slider to your website.
 Simply leave a comment below if you have any questions, and we will respond as soon as possible.